Agriculturist/EmissionsHelper/README.md

 ### calculateSonicTemperature
 *calculateSonicTemperature* calculates the sonic temperature from windspeed.

+### calculateMeanProducts3DAnemometer
+*calculateMeanProducts3DAnemometer* calculates the mean of products over time intervals for a 3D anemometer.

 ### calculateCovariances3DAnemometer
 *calculateCovariances3DAnemometer* calculates covariances from a 3D anemometer.

 ### calculateMeansOverTime
 *calculateMeansOverTime* averages numbers over a certain time interval.